Least Squares Regression Can Exhibit Under-Parameterized Double Descent: Introduction

 \section{Introduction}

-This paper aims to demonstrate interesting new phenomena that suggest that our understanding of the relationship between the number of data points, the number of parameters, and the generalization error is incomplete, even for simple linear models with data on a line.
-The classical bias-variance theory postulates that the generalization risk versus the number of parameters for a fixed number of training data points is U-shaped (Figure \ref{fig:bias-variance}).
-However, modern machine learning showed that if we keep increasing the number of parameters, the generalization error eventually starts decreasing again \cite{opper1996statistical, Belkin2019ReconcilingMM} (Figure \ref{fig:doubledescent}).
-This second descent has been termed as \emph{double descent} and occurs in the \emph{over-parameterized regime}, that is when the number of parameters exceeds the number of data points.
-Understanding the location and the cause of such peaks in the generalization error is of significant importance.
-Hence many recent works have theoretically studied the generalization error for linear regression \cite{ADVANI2020428, Dobriban2015HighDimensionalAO, pmlr-v139-mel21a, Muthukumar2019HarmlessIO, Bartlett2020BenignOI, Belkin2020TwoMO, Derezinski2020ExactEF, Hastie2019SurprisesIH, loureiro2021learning,cheng2022dimension} and kernelized regression \cite{MEI20223, Mei2021TheGE, Mei2018AMF, Tripuraneni2021CovariateSI, pmlr-v119-gerace20a, pmlr-v125-woodworth20a, Loureiro2021LearningCO, NEURIPS2019_c133fb1b, NEURIPS2020_a9df2255} and show that there exists a peak at the boundary between the under and over-parameterized regimes.
-Further works such as \cite{Adlam2020TheNT, Derezinski2020ExactEF, dAscoli2020TripleDA, nakkiran2021optimal, Ghorbani2019LinearizedTN} show that there can be multiple descents in the over-parameterized regime and \cite{chen2021multiple} shows that any shaped generalization error curve can occur in the over-parameterized regime.
-However, all prior works assume that the classical bias-variance trade-off is true in the under-parameterized regime.
+This paper demonstrates interesting new phenomena that suggest that our understanding of the relationship between the number of data points, the number of parameters, and the generalization error is incomplete, even for simple linear models.
+The classical bias-variance theory postulates that the generalization risk versus the number of parameters for a fixed number of training data points is U-shaped (Figure \ref{fig:bias-variance}\footnote{Image source \cite{fortmann-roe_2012}}).
+However, modern machine learning has shown that if we keep increasing the number of parameters, the generalization error eventually starts decreasing again \cite{opper1996statistical, Belkin2019ReconcilingMM} (Figure \ref{fig:doubledescent}\footnote{Image source \cite{Belkin2019ReconcilingMM}}).
+This second descent has been termed as \emph{double descent} and occurs in the \emph{over-parameterized regime}, which is when the number of parameters exceeds the number of data points. \emph{Understanding the location and the cause of such peaks in the generalization error is of significant importance.}

-The implicit bias of the learning algorithm is a possible reason that the error decreases in the over-parameterized regime \cite{Ali2020TheIR, pmlr-v119-jacot20a, pmlr-v178-shamir22a, Neyshabur2017ImplicitRI, NIPS2017_10ce03a1, Neyshabur2015InSO}.
-In the under-parameterized regime, there is exactly one solution that minimizes the loss.
-However, once in the over-parameterized regime, there are many different solutions, and the training algorithm implicitly picks one that generalizes well.
-For linear models, the generalization error and the variance are very closely related to the norm of the estimator \cite{Hastie2019SurprisesIH, sonthalia2023training}.
-Then, using the well-known fact that the pseudo-inverse solution to the least squares problem is the minimum norm solution, we see that the training algorithm picks solutions with the minimum norm.
-Hence this learning algorithm minimizes the variance and lowers the generalization error.